 Every building consent is granted subject to condition that the building work will be inspected.
 During processing of the Building Consent application we will determine what inspections will be necessary to enable us to be satisfied on reasonable grounds that compliance will be achieved.
 Each inspection will be identified along with the requirements for that particular inspection on your consent documentation.
-A list of inspections will be attached to your Building Consent and may include things like, foundation, drainage, preline, final etc. It is important that the inspector can gain access to the site or into the building to inspect it, so if no-one is available to be on site please arrange access into the building when booking the inspection.
+A list of inspections required will be attached to your Building Consent and may include foundation, drainage, preline, final etc. It is important that the inspector can gain access to the site or into the building to inspect it, so if no-one is available to be on site please arrange access into the building when booking the inspection.
 You are welcome to have an agent present at inspections if you wish.
+A full list of inspections and what they involve is in Appendix 1.